How to maximize rewards on an international trip

 Traveling abroad can be thrilling, riveting… and expensive.
 From airfare to lodging and all the spending you do on the ground, costs can add up quickly.

 With the right credit card though, you can actually benefit from these purchases.
 Credit cards are convenient, they can offer added protections against fraud and you can maximize rewards by charging everything to your card.

 Despite the many positives, you may have some reservations about using your credit card internationally.
 After all, credit cards aren’t accepted in every city in the world and some merchants will add fees for card transactions or offer discounts when you pay cash.
 The incentives for not using credit cards can be pretty compelling.

 But you shouldn’t let these concerns get in the way of maximizing rewards on your next international trip.
-Here are some obstacles that might get in the way of maximizing rewards on your next trip abroad, and how to navigate them:
+Here are some ways you can best earn rewards while abroad:

-If you’re traveling off the beaten path, credit cards may not be as widely accepted as they are in the U.S. You may find yourself in this scenario and decide cash is preferable.
-It certainly makes sense to travel with a bit of cash, just in case.
+You can’t maximize your card spending if you can’t actually use your card to make purchases.
+If you’re traveling off the beaten path, credit cards may not be as widely accepted as they are in the U.S. — which is why it’s always a good idea to travel with a bit of cash, just in case.

 If credit cards aren’t accepted where you’re traveling, there’s not much you can do about it.
 But you can do your part to increase the odds that if cards are accepted, your issuer is among them.